The Bandit of Zhobe: Production

 The film was known as The Bandit.
+Mature announced he would make it at the time he was appearing in No Time to Die.

 Filming started 11 August 1958.
+It took place at Twickenham Studios and on location in Spain.
+Spanish location work took fifteen days.

+In 1959 Warwick's Irving Allen said "You think I employ Victor Mature because I like that big lug?
+I employ him because he brings in the money and he isn't a genius boy."

 Critical reception

+The Monthly Film Bulletin wrote: "Not for a moment to be taken seriously, this Robin Hood epic of the Indian North-West frontier has nevertheless been filmed, set and cast on a more lavish scale than the usual second feature.
+Most of the film depicts fighting, pillage, burning, capture, rescue, escape, and the action (much of it highly improbable) never flags.
+Anthony Newley as Stokes, Zena's soldier escort, provides welcome comic relief, going so far in places as to ridicule the main event and give the heartening impression that the direction is laughing at its own preposterous story.
+The tougher children should enjoy it."

 Variety said "it cannot be taken seriously."

 TV Guide wrote, "it's all chase and melodrama with little care for characterizations."

-The Radio Times called it a "very silly Northwest Frontier romp, with Victor Mature in dark make-up as Kasim Khan...romantic interest from forgotten starlet Anne Aubrey and some wince-inducing comic mugging from Anthony Newley.
+The Radio Times called it a "very silly Northwest Frontier romp, with Victor Mature in dark make-up as Kasim Khan ... romantic interest from forgotten starlet Anne Aubrey and some wince-inducing comic mugging from Anthony Newley.
 Quite a lot of money was thrown at it, but this remains a B-movie at heart."

 Sky Movies called the film "a fiery 19th century adventure yarn that makes little sense but bulges with action that keeps coming at you."